 The above list of books is, in itself, an impressive collection for Margery Kempe to have been familiar with.
 These are the books shared with her by the ‘reading priest’, read to her in the privacy of his hired room in Lynn, and it is a list of such apparent importance to Margery that it is recorded twice (Meech and Allen, 1940: 39, 143).
 However, there are further books that we know she was familiar with, such as those included in another list in Chapter 62, where the ‘scribe priest’ reads ‘of a woman clepyd Maria de Oegines’, and the text mentions ‘þe Prykke of Lofe’, the ‘Stimulo Amoris’, and ‘Eliʒabeth of Hungry’ (Meech and Allen, 1940: 152–4).
 Yet more books might be added to a complete catalogue of those Margery studied or was familiar with— the ‘swech oþer’ supplemented to the list above.
 One such book might be the Stacions of Rome, a medieval guide to the churches of Rome, which included lists of remissions given for specific visits.
 We are told how Margery ‘wolde a gon þe Stacyowns’ (Meech and Allen, 1940: 95), which does not imply she used a copy of the book, although the possibility exists of her having shared or seen one, or that she was at least familiar with such a guide.
 Also, there are textual analogues found within the Book that relate to content found in the Meditationes Vitae Christi, The Cloud of Unknowing, Angela of Foligno’s book, and Rolle’s Meditations on the Passion.

-Margery’s knowledge of devotional books was thus considerable, and although her reading list seems exceptional for someone living outside of a professional religious vocation, such access to devotional literatures was doubtlessly the mark of other spiritually ambitious lay people.
+Margery’s knowledge of devotional books was thus considerable, and although her reading list seems exceptional for someone living outside of a professional religious vocation, such access to devotional literatures was doubtlessly the mark of other spiritually ambitious lay people in the period.
 The fact that she was able to access or learn of so many different authors and their subjects has been previously examined, as has a more general study of book usage.
 As much as the more obvious subject of Margery’s books has drawn attention, the equally thought-provoking topic of how she might have read these books, and where, has not received the consideration it deserves.
 Although no comprehensive summary of a reading process is provided in the Book, there are, when compiled together, a substantial number of clues allowing us to draw certain conclusions about her reading habits.